 GLOBAL: The dirRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required dir attribute with the value "ltr", "rtl", "lro" or "rlo".

-Example 46: Document which needs global rules for directionality
+Example 46: Document that needs global rules for directionality

 In this document the right-to-left directionality is marked using a direction attribute with a value "rtlText".